Florentina Golgovici, Liana Anicai*, Andreea Florea and Teodor Visan Pages 478 - 494 ( 17 )

 Objective: This review presents the most recent results regarding the electropolymerization of common conductive polymers involving choline chloride based ionic liquids.
 New findings from our laboratory on the electrochemical growth of conductive polymers are also discussed.

-Results: 117 references, 13 figures and 2 tables are included in this review.
-Some general information related to the preparation and characterization of DESs are also presented, followed by an overview of the recent advances in the field of electropolymerization using DESs.
+Results: Some general information related to the preparation and characterization of DESs is also presented, followed by an overview of the recent advances in the field of electropolymerization using DESs.

 Conclusion: Electropolymerization of conducting polymers involving DESs represents an attractive route of synthesis due to their compositional flexibility which makes possible the preparation of unlimited formulations further influencing the polymer morphology and properties.
 The use of these inexpensive eutectic mixtures has a large potential to contribute to the development of more sustainable technological processes meeting many of the required features characteristic to the green chemistry.